Pan Enfield Alliance

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-Significant classroom experience is a must.
-We are looking for confident, knowledgeable and enthusiastic people who will be classroom practitioners currently or in the near future.
+We are looking for confident, knowledgeable and enthusiastic people.
 Preferably, you will currently hold a role within a school which requires you to work directly with children.

 We prefer candidates who can show evidence of their working with children and who possess the personal attributes which suggest real potential in the classroom: independence, flexibility and charisma.